trofinomelissa/perfis-aleatorios/.github/instructions/commit-message.instructions.md

 - :bug: for bug fixes
 - :memo: for documentation updates
 - :recycle: for code refactoring
+- :zap: for performance improvements
+- :art: for improve structure / format of the code.
+- :fire: for removing code or files
+- :white_check_mark: for adding or updating tests
+- :test_tube: add a failing test

 **Output Format:**
 <emoji> <type>(<scope>): <subject>